-The conceptual closure plan for the open pit prepared in 2008 and shown in Figure 2 remains mostly unchanged.
+The conceptual closure plan for the open pit prepared in 2008 and shown in Error!
+Reference source not found. remains mostly unchanged.
 However, as part of Stage 4, the north wall will require realignment (Figure 3).

-All waste rock or ore has been moved from the surface facilities area and with no mining planned, no further use of the area is proposed before 30 June 2022.
+All waste rock or ore has been moved from the surface facilities area and with no mining planned, no further use of the area is proposed before 30 June 2023.